KC5-BP/DAI-2022-SMTP-Classe-B/Rapport.md

 This lab will allow any user to:

-- Send forged e-mails (in this case, containing jokes) to a list of victims
+- Send forged e-mails (in this case, containing jokes) to a list of victims, through the usage of a mock server
 - Define the number of groups of victims that will receive the same e-mail
     - A group contains 1 sender and at least 2 recipients, so minimum size group is 3
-- Define any message content (joke) that will be sent to victims
+- Define any message (joke) that can be sent to victims

 ## Details